toptal/davinci-github-actions/.changeset/cold-ducks-argue.md

 ### Notify about build failure

-- add opportunity to notify a fallback group in slack
+- add feature to notify a fallback group in slack